Frojd/Wagtail-Pipit/{{cookiecutter.project_name}}/README.md

 ## Deployment

-This project utilized Continious Integration (CI) and Continious Deployment (CD), what this means is that everytime a team member runs `git push`, our CI environment (Circle CI)will run tests on the application and if successfull, will automatically deploy the application to stage or production.
+This project utilizes Continious Integration (CI) and Continious Deployment (CD), what this means is that everytime a team member runs `git push`, our CI environment (Circle CI) will run tests on the application and if successfull, will automatically deploy the application to stage or production.

 Our deploy scripts are based on fabric toolkit called [Fabrik](https://github.com/Frojd/Fabrik).